imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/offline-computing/safe-data-transfer-between-secure-and-insecure-sd-cards-offline.md

 Note that this does not protect against SD card reader malware.
 It is purely just to create some distance between cards that will touch your Air-Gapped machine and your online day-to-day computer.

-In general, you just want to copy data once from your online machines.
-Creating any passing of data off and on from the air-gapped machine must be done with great caution.
+Ideally, data should flow one-way (from your online machine to your offline machine).
+Data flowing the other way (from your offline machine to your online machine) is very dangerous as it could expose your secrets to the online machine in question.
+Any data transfer from the offline machine to the online machine needs to be done very cautiously.

 #### Transfer Steps: